daviduffy/tiny_gallery_slider/README.md

   ```

 #### Preventing FOUC (flash of unstyled content)
-For a brief moment before classes the JS runs, the styles applied by your site's CSS will be all that is applied to the slide elements.
+For a brief moment before classes the JS runs, the styles applied by your site's CSS will be all that is governing the style of your slide elements.
 There is a strategy that eliminates that effect:
-  1. Set the slides to `opacity: 0` in your CSS.
-Slides will be set to `opacity: 1` once the slider is ready.
+  1. Give your slides a class set them to `opacity: 0` in your CSS.
+Slides will be set to `opacity: 1` by the slider CSS once the JS has run.
-  2. Add a `<div>` element with the class `g-slider__curtain` just after the slide track `<ul>`.
+  2. Add a `<div>` element with the class `g-slider__curtain` just after the slide track closing `</ul>` tag.
 The curtain will fade out once the slider is ready.
-Optionally, you may add any inner element with the class `g-slider__spinner` Styles to make the spinner rotate are already present in the CSS.
+Optionally, you may add any inner element with the class `g-slider__spinner`.
+Styles to make the spinner rotate are already present in the CSS.

   ```HTML
   <div class="g-slider__curtain">
     <svg class="g-slider__spinner" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 73.99 73.99"><defs><style>._l{fill:none;stroke:#999;stroke-miterlimit:10;stroke-width:2px;}</style></defs><title>Loader</title><g id="Layer_2" data-name="Layer 2"><path class="_l" d="M73 37.66A36 36 0 1 1 36.28 1" id="Layer_1-2" data-name="Layer 1"/></g></svg>
   </div>
   ```
-  _note: `svg` spinner image included with example_
+  _note: `svg` spinner image included with example is shown in the [demo](http://daviduffy.me/slider/)_

 ## Features